miketabb33/michaels-articles/articles/oauth.md

 Client Secret: The application's password.

 #### Authorization Code Flow
-1. Similar to Implicit flow, expect, the access token is delivered in the back channel.
-2. The authorization server does not send the access token in the redirect url, instead, it sends a 1 time use Authorization Code with a short expiration time.
-3. Next, the application verifies the Authorization Code with the authentication server through the back channel, by using the Client Secret.
+Similar to Implicit flow, expect, the access token is delivered in the back channel.
+The authorization server does not send the access token in the redirect url, instead, it sends a 1 time use Authorization Code with a short expiration time.
+Next, the application verifies the Authorization Code with the authentication server through the back channel, by using the Client Secret.
 In exchange, the authorization server sends the access token to the application.
-4. However, mobile and SPA apps can’t be deployed with a Client Secret…  This is where PKCE comes in.
+However, mobile and SPA apps can’t be deployed with a Client Secret…  This is where PKCE comes in.
 (Proof Key for Code Exchange).

-    1. Basically, The authentication server makes a unique secret for each request, to be used when the application redeems the Authorization Code.
+1. The Authentication Server makes a unique secret for each request, to be used when the Application redeems the Authorization Code.
 2. PKCE alone does not prevent someone from imitating a client app, all the information is public.
 3. The redirect URI is really the only thing that can be used to verify the identity of the application.
 However, this is not 100% because app there is no global registration for custom URL schemes, duplicates are possible.
 4. When using PKCE, it’s important to register approved application URL’s in the authentication server and confirming with the Front Channel’s redirect URL.
-Don't redirect if the redirect URL is not registered.
+Don't allow the Authorization Server to redirect if the redirect URL is not registered.

-    5. The bottom line is that there really is no great solution for mobile and SPA, client secrets are the best way to verify Authorization Codes.
-    6. PCKE protects against an authorization code injection attack.
+The bottom line is that there really is no perfect solution for mobile and SPA, client secrets are the best way to verify Authorization Codes.
+However, for mobile and SPA's, PCKE is the recommend approach and protects against an authorization code injection attack.

 ## Section 3-6: Server Side, Native, and SPA’s
 ### Server Side